-Before the analysis presented here, the largest recorded skew-surge was 0.88 m measured in Tauranga Harbour in 1968.
-We observed 15 larger skew-surges at enclosed estuarine sites (Figure 1a): 1 at Helensville (site 29), 1 at Raglan (site 26), 2 at Kawhia (site 25) and 11 at Invercargill (site 18).
-The maximum skew-surge from our analysis was 1.15 m at Raglan on 06 forced wave that peaked at 2.29 m near low-tide (Figure S12) and would have created a much higher storm-tide if it had peaked at high tide-the skew-surge was 0.69 m.
-Although this was the highest storm-tide on record at Jackson Bay, it was a near miss to a much higher storm-tide.
-We found that the "potential" storm-tide, constructed from the sum of the maximum observed tide and skew-surge, was 7-20% higher than the estimated 100-year return period extreme storm-tide level (Table S9).
-Hence the potential exists for higher and more damaging storm-tides than historically observed in the patchy NZ records, even without 370 considering the effects of future SLR.
+Before the analysis presented here, the largest recorded skew surge was 0.88 m measured in Tauranga Harbour in 1968.
+We observed 15 larger skew surges at enclosed estuarine sites (Fig. 1a): 1 at Helensville (site 29), 1 at Raglan (site 26), 2 at Kawhia (site 25) and 11 at Invercargill (site 18).
+The maximum skew surge from our analysis was 1.15 m at Raglan on 6 May 2013, and a skew surge of 1.26 m was inferred from anecdotal evidence in the northern Hauraki Plains on 4 May 1938 (Table S2, Stephens, 2018).
+However, a much larger non-tidal residual sea level (NTR) was measured at the open-coast Jackson Bay site around low tide, during ex-tropical cyclone Fehi on 1 February 2018 (Fig. S12).
+NTR is the difference between the measured storm tide and the predicted tide and is calculated over the full tidal cycle at the sampling frequency of the sea-level record, hourly in this case.
+The NTR at Jackson Bay on 1 February 2018 appeared to be a meteorologically forced wave that peaked at 2.29 m near low tide (Fig. S12) and would have created a much higher storm tide if it had peaked at high tide - the skew surge was 0.69 m.
+Although this was the highest storm tide on record at Jackson Bay, it was a near miss to a much higher storm tide.
+We found that the "potential" storm tide, constructed from the sum of the maximum observed tide and skew surge, was 7 %-20 % higher than the estimated 100year return period extreme storm-tide level (Table S9).
+Hence the potential exists for higher and more damaging storm tides than historically observed in the patchy NZ records, even without considering the effects of future SLR.
 Alongside the provided frequency-magnitude estimates, it would be sensible to consider these "potential" extreme storm-tide elevations when planning or managing low-lying coastal land use.